-In 2014, the Bonita Block was granted a second Extension Period of five (5) years from March 2014 to March 2019.
-A work program and budget for the initial two-year extension period from March 2014 to March 2016 has been submitted to and approved by the DOE.
+In 2014, the Bonita block is under a 2nd Extension Period of five (5) years (March 2014 to March 2019).
+A work program and budget for the initial two-year extension period (March 2014 to March 2016) has been submitted to and approved by the DOE.
 These include the processing and interpretation of satellite gravity data and three-dimensional seismic data.

-The joint operation continued to carry out reprocessing of three-dimensional seismic data through a geophysical company based in Kuala Lumpur, Malaysia.
+The joint venture continued to carry out reprocessing of three-dimensional seismic data through a geophysical company based in Kuala Lumpur, Malaysia.
 The reprocessed data will then be interpreted in-house to identify leads or prospects that could be possible targets for drilling.